What is karma?

 Lead author Myriam Mongrain, associate professor of psychology at York’s Faculty of Health tells us that it only takes a few moments of kindness to have a lasting effect.
 “The time investment required for these changes to occur is so small.
 We’re talking about mere minutes a day,” she says.

-You’ll probably want to read all about the effects of kindness in this guide.
+You’ll probably want to read all about the effects of kindness in our Loving Kindness Meditation guide.

 But to cut it short; kindness improves self esteem and happiness and reduces levels of depression.
 Click the link above for more on this

 Kindness makes us feel better about ourselves, which us value ourselves more.
 This in turn makes us see more purpose in our lives.
 And that motivates us to act in positive ways.

 So good deeds do ultimately result in a better future.
 In other words, the basic concept of karma is scientifically proven.